© 2017 Leo Salomaa

 - Roll a d10 for each of the weapons attacks.
 Rolls below or equal to the models Attack stat are hits.

 - The target makes a Defence roll for each hit.

-- Odd rolls over Defence: Model is pinned down.
+- Odd rolls over Defence: Model is stunned.

 - Even rolls over Defence: Model is taken out of action and removed from the game.

 Example: An autogun armed bounty hunter (Attack 6, Firepower 2d10) fires at a training dummy.
-The bounty hunter rolls 1 and 6 - both are below the stat so two hits!
+The bounty hunter attack rolls are 1 and 6 - both are below the stat so two hits!

 Attack rolls can be opposed by a reacting model.
 Both models make their attack roll simultaneously.
 Higher successful rolls cancel lower successful enemy rolls.
 On equal rolls both hit.
 Only the models shooting at each other make an opposed attack roll.

 Example: The same bounty hunter (Attack 6, Firepower 2d10) fires his autogun at a laser pistol wielding space smuggler (Attack 7, Firepower 1d10) who reacts by shooting back!

-The bounty hunter rolls 1 and 8 while the smuggler rolls a 4.
+The bounty hunters attack rolls are 1 and 8 while the smuggler rolls a 4.
 Both hit once, however the smugglers 4 cancels the bounty hunters 1 as it's a higher to hit roll.
-The smuggler shot first so only the bounty hunter (defence 5) takes a hit.
+The smuggler shot first so only the bounty hunter takes a hit.
 The unfortunate bounty hunter rolls a 7 its defence roll.
 It is over the bounty hunters defence of 5 and an odd number so he gets stunned.

 The bounty hunters attack roll of 8 missed and was ignored as it was over the stat.

-This represents a combination of taking cover by going to the ground, becomming injured, stunned or simply fear.
-Lay a pinned down model on its side.
-It can’t react or attack while pinned down.
+In addition to getting stunned this can represent taking cover by hitting the ground, becomming injured or getting supressed by enemy fire.
+Lay a stunned model on its side.
+It can’t react or attack while stunned.